yishn/wasm-react/README.md

 ### Non-Goals

 - Provide bindings for any other library than `react`, e.g. `react-dom`.
-- Provide a reimplementation of the reconciliation algorithm or another runtime.
+- Reimplementation of the reconciliation algorithm or runtime.
 - Emphasis on performance.

 ## Getting Started